Thurzas/Ant-Colony-system-W.I.P-/README.md

 <h2>Current state of work :</h2>
   <p>procedural landmass generation (inspired by Sebastian lague's tutorial) : CHECK !</p>
 <h2>next step : ants working process.</h2>
-  <p> I'm still reading the ACO book from Marco Dorigo and Thomas Stützle at this moment and preparing a test for a job at the same time.</p>
+  <p> I'm still reading the ACO book from Marco Dorigo and Thomas Stützle at this moment while preparing a test for a job.</p>
+ <h2>To.Be.Continued !</h2>